 - baseline environmental information,

-- potential environmental effects of the proposed project,
+- potential positive and negative environmental effects of the proposed project,

 - a cumulative effects assessment that considers other development in the area and the collective impact,